-Students who have completed work in an accredited college or university comparable to courses at Austin Seminary may be permitted to waive required courses.
+Students who have completed work in an accredited college or university comparable to courses at Austin Seminary may be permitted to waive some or all required courses.
 Requests for such waivers are made through the Office of the Academic Dean.